 The spread of the COVID-19 coronavirus has led to mass closures of public community events, local institutions, and large-scale events.
 The need for affordable and accessible testing is crucial to ensure our neighbors are as healthy as possible during a global healthcare crisis such as this.

-AFC Urgent Care Waltham offers COVID-19 Testing for all of our patients through our sister locations in Waltham, Stoneham, and Methuen, MA!
+AFC Urgent Care offers COVID-19 Testing for all of our patients through our of our six urgent care locations.
 If you have any questions about testing, insurance coverage, duration of services, or anything else, please consult our FAQs below.
 If you have specific questions please call our clinic directly.

 AFC Urgent Care COVID-19 Testing FAQS: